Controls on chemicals in food

 - ponceau 4R (E124)

-Many consumers now prefer to buy products with fewer artificial additives - especially in children's foods - so you may want to consider reducing your general use of colours.
+Many consumers now prefer to buy products with fewer artificial additives - especially in children's foods.
+You may want to consider reducing your general use of colours.